POLL: Vote for the top ALL-USA Offensive Lineman of all-time

 Over the next few weeks, USA TODAY High School Sports will unveil its nominees for the American Family Insurance 35th Anniversary ALL-USA Football Team.

-RESULTS: Vote for the top ALL-USA Quarterback
+FAN RESULTS: Top ALL-USA Quarterback

-RESULTS: Vote for the top ALL-USA Running Back
+FAN RESULTS: Top ALL-USA Running Back

-RESULTS: Vote for the top ALL-USA Wide Receiver
+FAN RESULTS: Top ALL-USA Wide Receiver

-RESULTS: Vote for the top ALL-USA Tight End
+FAN RESULTS: Top ALL-USA Tight End

 USA TODAY Sports’ Jim Halley narrowed down 35 years worth of players to 60.
 A panel of experts has been selected to rank each player in their respective positions.
 Fans will also have a say and can vote on who they think is the best player at their respective position.
 The results from the fan polls will count as one panel vote.
 Once the polls have concluded we will tally up the results.